ogoregen/fly-graphics/README.md

 * [GLM](https://github.com/g-truc/glm)
 * [stb_image](https://github.com/nothings/stb/blob/master/stb_image.h)

 There is a complete Visual Studio project with all dependencies linked and included under [releases](https://github.com/flightcoded/fly-graphics/releases).
+Feel free to create an issue or contact me should you find an error or just want to.